Freelance Rate Guide · 2026

 Hire a DevOps Engineer today

-Browse 400+ vetted freelance devops engineers on goLance — direct hire, fair rates, 0% buyer fees.
+Browse 400+ vetted freelance devops engineers on goLance — direct hire, fair rates, and a 7.95% fee you can share with your freelancer.